apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/DML-Data-Manipulation-Language.md

 It costs 0.013s
 ```

+Aggregate by level queries can also be used for other aggregate functions.
 All supported aggregation functions are: count, sum, avg, last_value, first_value, min_time, max_time, min_value, max_value, extreme.
 When using four aggregations: sum, avg, min_value, max_value and extreme please make sure all the aggregated series have exactly the same data type.
 Otherwise, it will generate a syntax error.
+Other aggregate functions do not have this limitation.

 ### Down-Frequency Aggregate Query